 In a perfectly competitive market, each firm produces at a quantity where price is set equal to marginal cost, both in the short and long run.
 This outcome is why perfect competition displays allocative efficiency: the social benefits of additional production, as measured by the marginal benefit, which is the same as the price, equal the marginal costs to society of that production.
 In a monopolistically competitive market, the rule for maximizing profit is to set MR = MC-and price is higher than marginal revenue, not equal to it because the demand curve is downward sloping.
-When P > MC, which is the outcome in a monopolistically competitive market, the benefits to society of providing additional quantity, as measured by the price that people are willing to pay, exceed the marginal costs to society loses the net benefit of those extra units.
+When P > MC, which is the outcome in a monopolistically competitive market, the benefits to society of providing additional quantity, as measured by the price that people are willing to pay, exceed the marginal costs to society of producing those units.
+A monopolistically competitive firm does not produce more, which means that society loses the net benefit of those extra units.
 This is the same argument we made about monopoly, but in this case the allocative inefficiency will be smaller.
-Thus, a monopolistically competitive industry.
+Thus, a monopolistically competitive industry will produce a lower quantity of a good and charge a higher price for it than would a perfectly competitive industry.
 See the following Clear It Up feature for more detail on the impact of demand shifts.